×

 WANDRD ROAM 9L Sling

 At the time of this writing, this one has yet to hit the market, and it is also one of the most interesting as far as layout goes.
 They worked hard to make this sling versatile; it can be used as a photography sling and for people who want a small tech bag or a small EDC bag.
-The ROAM has an attachment for laptops (which I did not test, so I can’t speak to) but mixed with the pocketing and tripod pouch; this is a unique sling to consider.
+The ROGUE has an attachment for laptops (which I did not test, so I can’t speak to) but mixed with the pocketing and tripod pouch; this is a unique sling to consider.

 WANDRD ROAM 9L Sling